-Statute regulates the practice of physical therapy.
+Statute regulates the practice of applied behavior analysis.
 This mandates licensure for provision of those services.
 Adding clarifications on points that may have been ambiguous under prior rules will make compliance easier for applicants and licensees.

 C. What is the desired outcome?